20 Worst Weight Loss Products of All Time

 The claim: "Hydroxycut really works to help you lose weight!"
 The company also claims that their product will increase energy and boost your metabolism.

 The truth: "There is no magic little pill or powder that causes weight loss," Koszyk tells us.
 "Hydroxycut contains natural ingredients like blackberry, papaya, saffron extract, maqui, and caffeine, which all have various beneficial health properties.
 However, to successfully lose weight, one needs to change make healthier food choices and focus on portion control.
 Consuming a ton of caffeine may inhibit your desire to eat, but that isn't a healthy route.
 You still need vitamins and nutrients from real foods."
-If you dead-set on taking a supplement to aid your weight loss efforts, check out these 4 Flat-Belly Supplements You're Not Taking.
+If you dead-set on taking a supplement to aid your weight loss efforts, check out these best supplements.